 Too long, Too late”

-In just three lines of Nickelback’s song, there are three instances of alliteration, two of which also double as repetition.
-The “th” sound in “this” along with the hard “t” in “too” bookends the chorus and allows for a certain emphasis to be put on those sounds.
+in just three lines of Nickelback’s song, there are three instances of alliteration, two of which also double as repetition.
+The “th” sound in “this,” along with the hard “t” in “too,” bookend the chorus, allowing for a certain emphasis to be put on those sounds.
 The “m” sound in “misused” and “mistakes” makes the middle almost haunting.
 Together, they create one of the most memorable choruses in recent history.

 The alliteration of the “d” sound in “dessert” and “disaster” connects the two words together, making Hilson’s question even more tempting.
-The other alliteration is the “w” sound in “what” and “we” connect those as well.
-Notice that if you take only those four words, you still get the basic gist of the song: “What (are) we, dessert (or) disaster).”
+The other alliteration is the “w” sound in “what” and “we,” which connects those as well.
+Notice that if you take only those four words, you still get the basic gist of the song: “What (are) we, dessert (or) disaster.”

 Alliteration is everywhere.
-You won’t be able to drive down the street and have the radio playing and not hear it in nearly every song.
+You won’t be able to drive down the street with the radio playing and not hear it in nearly every song.
 Many songs only use two words with alliteration, but some have extended alliteration like the ones mentioned above.
-Be on the looked: alliteration is everywhere!
+Be on the lookout – alliteration is everywhere!